-We estimated the expected future volatility of the price of shares of Yum China common stock based on the historical price volatility of the publicly traded shares of common stock of comparable companies in the same business as Yum China as well as the historical volatility of the Company's common stock.
+We estimated the expected future volatility of the price of shares of Yum China common stock based on the historical volatility of the Company's common stock and historical price volatility of the publicly traded shares of common stock of comparable companies in the same business as Yum China.
 The risk-free interest rate was based on the U.S. Treasury zero-coupon yield in effect with maturity terms equal to the expected term or performance measurement period of the awards.
-The dividend yield was estimated based on the Company's dividend policy.
+The dividend yield was estimated based on the Company's dividend policy at the time of the grant.
 We use historical turnover data to estimate the expected forfeiture rate.